dcooney/wordpress-easy-query/easy-query/README.txt

-=== Easy Query ===
+=== Easy Query - A Query Builder Plugin===
 Contributors: dcooney
 Donate link: https://connekthq.com/donate/
 Tags: query, query builder, wp_query, save query, query generator, generator, paging, paged, shortcode builder, shortcode, tags, category, post types, taxonomy, meta_query
 Requires at least: 3.7
-Tested up to: 4.3
+Tested up to: 4.5.3
-Stable tag: 1.0.3
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy Query is the fastest and simplest way to build WordPress queries without touching a single line of code.
+Easy Query is the fastest and simplest way to build WordPress queries without writing a single line of code.

 == Description ==

+As of October 21st, 2015 the free version **Easy Query** will no longer be supported.
+The plugin will continue to function as usual, however anyone wishing to receive updates and new features is encouraged to upgrade to [Easy Query Pro](https://connekthq.com/plugins/easy-query/).

 Create complex queries using our Custom Query Builder then add the generated shortcode to your pages via the content editor or directly into your template files using our WP_Query Generator.